jni/using-python-for-science/using-python-for-science/github.md

 their histories will diverge.
 And if he works on his `main` branch, his changes won't be there!

-The solution is for him to *pull* the master branch *from Alice's repository*.
+The solution is for him to *pull* the main branch *from Alice's repository*.
 For this, he needs to add it to his list of remotes (remember remotes?):

 ```console